jube-home/www.jube.io/_pages/jube-training.md

 Faster evaluation, smoother implementation, fewer mistakes, and independent mastery mean your training investment multiplies in value.

-🤝 **Ongoing Support**
+🤝 **Real Implementation Outcome**
-Post-training chat support ensures your project succeeds long after the course ends.
+Hands-on training plus up to six weeks of pilot implementation support ensures your team can deploy Jube, configure rules, manage cases, and validate alerts—turning learning into a fully operational pre-production system.

 Break free from overpriced, restrictive AML and fraud detection systems.
 Learn Jube and take full control of your technology stack.